 Some landlords, government agencies and large corporations require tenants and vendors to carry liability coverage.
 This will usually be spelled out in a contract that includes the specific amount and type of coverage needed.
 In addition, financial lenders and investors may require you to maintain liability, business interruption and other types of insurance to help protect their investments.

-Make sure you have the right liability coverage in place for your business.
-Find your local Allstate agent, call us at 1-888-322-3070 or click here to learn more.
+Make sure you have the right business liability insurance in place for your business.
+Find your local Allstate agent or click here to learn more.